aishwaryam536/test/README.md

 # Sales Analysis Dashboard - Power BI Project

+## 🎯 Objective
+To build an interactive business dashboard that helps in understanding sales performance and customer trends.

 ## 📌 Project Overview
 This project analyzes sales data to identify trends, profit performance, and regional insights using Power BI.